Maxvoen/Sales_Analysis/README.md

 ### Data Analysis/Key Findings

-1. Fast Food is the best performing categories in terms of revenue and profit (39%) while Desserts best in terms profit 54%).
+1. Fast Food is the best performing categories in terms of revenue and profit.
    - Fast Food contributed 39% of Revenue but lowest margin.
 Desserts being the lowest in revenue generation, had 54% margin.
 3. Evening periods experienced the highest customer traffic.
    - 51% of total revenue came from evenng transactions
 5. Dine-in orders has the highest profit margin compared to delivery orders and Takeaway orders.